kmggh/python-walk-grid/README.md

 ---------------

 Add an option to random_solution.py to allow setting the grid size.
 Maybe all parameters.
+(DONE)

 Prune the search to make the solutions faster.
 Track the minimum solution and abort branches that exceed it.
 This is really the main goal of this exercise.
+(DONE)

+Record and report the solution path through the grid.

 Original Story